 In enrollment for this course, students from the MA Asian Studies (60 EC, 120 EC, research) have priority.
 A limited number of places is available for students of the MA International Relations.
 Students who are interested in taking this course, but who are not from the mentioned master programmes are requested to contact their edcuation co-ordinator.

 This research seminar focuses on the political economy of contemporary Southeast Asia, with attention to processes and arenas of interaction between business and politics at both national and international level.
 At the national level, topics covered include developmental states, ethnic business minorities, democratization, corruption, oligarchy, and the 'middle income trap'.
 In relation to international political economy, themes addressed include decolonization, dependency, regionalism, globalization, and Southeast Asia's rapidly changing economic and political relationships with China and Japan.
-Students read and discuss key texts, and choose a specific topic for individual research culminating in an essay of 4,000 words (5 ec variant) or 6,000 words (10 ec variant).
+Students read and discuss key texts, and choose a specific topic for individual research culminating in a substantial written assignment.

-Participants gain an understanding of key aspects of the interaction between political organization and economic activity in the Southeast Asian context, and are trained in critically examining key texts.
+Participants gain a thorough understanding of key aspects of the interaction between political organization and economic activity in the Southeast Asian context, and are trained in critically examining key texts.
 Both oral and written presentations are required.

 Mode of instruction

 Attendance is compulsory for all sessions.
 Students must prepare well and contribute to in-class discussion.
 If a student cannot attend because of illness or misadventure, they should promptly inform the convener.
 Extra assignments may be set to make up for missed class time, at the convener’s discretion.
 Absence without notification may result in lower grades or exclusion from assessment components and a failing grade for the course.